chtucker/ar-registry-processor/WINDOWS_BUILD_INSTRUCTIONS.md

 The application is 100% ready - just needs to be compiled on Windows to create the `.exe` file.

 ## Alternative: Cross-Platform Build
 If you have access to GitHub Actions or similar CI/CD, I can help set up automated Windows builds.

+## webdriver_manager Dependency
+- Ensure `webdriver_manager` is listed in `requirements_gui.txt`.
+- This allows PyInstaller to bundle it and manage ChromeDriver automatically.
+- No manual ChromeDriver download or setup is needed.

+## Troubleshooting PyInstaller Builds
+- If you see 'No module named ...', make sure the package is in `requirements_gui.txt`.
+- If you see ChromeDriver or browser errors, ensure Chrome is installed and up to date.
+- For persistent issues, try a clean build (delete `dist/`, `build/`, and `.spec` files before rebuilding).